henrycgbaker/selenium-webscraper-MLStrom-JAO/QUICKSTART.md

 Before you can download data, you need to discover either the API endpoint or the page element selectors.

-### Option A: Find the API Endpoint (Recommended - Faster)
+### Option A: Find the API Endpoint (Recommended where possible, but doesn't work for `https://publicationtool.jao.eu/core/maxNetPos`)

-1. Open Chrome and navigate to: https://publicationtool.jao.eu/core/maxNetPos
+1. Open Chrome and navigate to site (here: https://publicationtool.jao.eu/core/maxNetPos)

 2. Open Chrome DevTools:
    - Press F12, or
    - Right-click → Inspect

-3. Click on the "Network" tab in DevTools

-4. In the DevTools Network tab, filter by "Fetch/XHR"
+3. Click on the "Network" tab in DevTools > filter by "Fetch/XHR"

-5. On the JAO page:
-   - Select a date range (e.g., today to today)
-   - Click the download/export button
+4. On the page, locate buttons in the workflow (here: download > date pickers > CSV)

-6. Look for new requests in the Network tab:
+5. Look for new requests in the Network tab:
    - Find requests to `/core/api` or similar
    - Click on the request to see details

-7. Note the following information:
+6. Note the following information:
-   - **Request URL**: e.g., `https://publicationtool.jao.eu/core/api/data/maxNetPos`
+   - **Request URL**
    - **Request Method**: GET or POST
    - **Query Parameters** or **Request Payload**: The format of the date parameters

-8. Open `scrapers/jao_scraper.py` and update:
+7. Open `scrapers/jao_scraper.py` and update:

 ```python
 # Line 28: Set USE_API to True